-- 4. Implementation of bus stops along MD 279 to support Route 65 DART transit service. - 5.
-Implementation of fixed route transit service between North East and Aberdeen for at least the duration of the Hatem Bridge resurfacing project on US 40. - 6.
+- 3. Limited Amtrak service at the Elkton station. - 4.
+Implementation of bus stops along MD 279 to support Route 65 DART transit service. - 5.
+Implementation of fixed route transit service between North East and Aberdeen. - 6.
 Exploration of implementation of fixed route transit service between Newark and Aberdeen for at least the duration of the Hatem Bridge resurfacing project on US 40, or until the commuter rail link is established.